shapor/website-change-monitor/README.md

 ## Usage

-Once deployed and scheduled, the function will automatically check the specified website at the set interval.
+Once deployed and scheduled, the function needs to be called periodically in order to check the site and send notifications if there are changes.

-### Monitoring a Different Website
+### Configuring site(s) to be monitored

-To monitor a different website, you need to update or create a new Cloud Scheduler job.
+To a website, you need to update or create a new Cloud Scheduler job.
 Here's an example command:

 ```bash
 gcloud scheduler jobs create http new-website-monitor \